| Availability: | |

 8. Resistance to Misalignment or Vibration | If your equipment experiences shaft misalignment or vibration, select a protector that can maintain sealing integrity under those conditions.
 Flexible or spring-loaded configurations often perform better in such settings. |

-When selecting the right sealing solution for rotating equipment, it’s important to understand how bearing protectors compare to other common sealing technologies.
+When selecting the right sealing solution for rotating equipment, it’s important to understand how bearing seal protectors compare to other common sealing technologies.
 Below is a detailed comparison chart:

 Feature / Seal Type | Bearing Protector (Isolator) | Lip Seal | Labyrinth Seal | Magnetic Seal |